Our top pick for

 TTM: trailing 12 months

-There are currently 14.0 million International Paper Company shares held short by investors – that's known as International Paper Company's "short interest".
-This figure is 10.5% up from 12.6 million last month.
+There are currently 6.9 million International Paper Company shares held short by investors – that's known as International Paper Company's "short interest".
+This figure is 22.7% down from 8.9 million last month.

 There are a few different ways that this level of interest in shorting International Paper Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against International Paper Company.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against International Paper Company.

 Find out more about how you can short International Paper Company stock.